Find New Business Ideas to (kick) Start your Business

 If you read the post ‘How to Profit from the Alternative Rhythms of Time‘, you’ll be aware I recommended the ‘Springwise‘ website.
-It’s the place to find new ideas to start your business and get your daily fix of innovative and entrepreneurial thoughts…
+It’s just one place to find new business ideas to kick-start your thinking and get your daily fix of innovative and entrepreneurial thoughts…

 Springwise offers many opportunities.
 You can sign up to receive daily news, browse thousands of new ideas (all carefully segmented) and even submit your own proposal as a business start-up.
 Just a few hours of research should pay real dividends and will also connect you with a new community of like-minded people.

 Like many new finds, I discovered Springwise through Twitter.
 This global social media channel is a rich source of new ideas and information too.
 For me, Twitter is great for promotion, but it’s even better for research because you quickly find yourself in places you never even knew existed.

 For the record, other websites providing ideas, inspiration and advice include smarta.com and coolbusinessideas.com.
 One of the things I like about Smarta is the advice on the Home page which emphasises the need to be market focused when starting a new business.